granluo/P6-machine-learning-Enron-fraud-/Report.md

 due to the Enron scandal.
 This dataset also include a list of persons of interest in this fraud case.

+## Why machine learning?

+I used machine learning to deal with this problem, since, in this dataset, we do not have a large size of sample, and the number of person of interest is very small.
+There is no one or two features that are very related to POIs and in this case, we cannot simply use linear regression with one or two variables.
+POIs could be related to many factors and these factors may or may not be correlated, so the model for predicting POIs could be complex.
+Machine learning can refine the model based on datasets we have.
+Machine learning, hence, is very necessary to be applied in this problem.
+In this project, I will try to find a best-fit model for prediction by cleaning outliers, selecting features, selecting models and tuning parameters.

 ## Dataset Overview

 * The number of observations: 146